Chiropractic for the treatment of lower of back pain and sciatica

 What we do know, how we feel and our past experiences of pain have a big influence over our pain levels.
 Especially persistent pain that has been around for a long time.
-Our pain threshold becomes reduced when we feel anxious or depressed.
+Our pain threshold becomes reduced.
 We also know that our muscles can become tense when we feel like this.
 One technique I use alongside the manual therapy and exercise is cognitive behavioural therapy (CBT).
-This is useful in reducing anxiety, stress and helping people to manage depression.

 Nice to hear from NICE

 This was something I was pleased to hear about.
 Considerable thought goes into devising the treatment plans for the guests at our clinic, so it is gratifying to read that the techniques we use have been incorporated into the NICE guidelines.
 This reinforces our belief that the treatment packages used here in Eastbourne are of the highest standard.